Rahul Shivshankar: Times Now

 Shivshankar was a part of the team that launched Times Now.
 In 2016 he joined Times Now as editor-in-chief, replacing Arnab Goswami.
 In June 2021, he was appointed editorial director by Times Network, where he also continued to lead the editorial mandate of the channel.

 As of 2021, Shivshankar hosts India Upfront, a debate show on Times Now and he won Best Primetime Show (English) at the 13th ENBA Awards.
 Besides India Upfront, Shivshankar also anchors four other shows, including The Breaking News Show and Live Report, and the one-hour weekend show Confront, which invites two panellists to debate on social and political topics concerning state issues, elections and the economy, and others.
 The show has featured Jay Panda, former Member of Parliament, Yogendra Yadav, National President of Swaraj India, Sudheendra Kulkarni, and Kanwal Sibal, former foreign secretary since its launch in 2018.
 As of 2021, Shivshankar writes a monthly column for the editorial page of the Times of India.

 In March 2022, a clip of one of his TV debates went viral on the internet.
 Shivshankar confused two of his guests and spent two minutes berating one of them until realising his mistake.

 Lawsuits

 In 2020, the journalist Kanchan Srivastava filed a Rs 5 crore defamation suit against Shivshankar and Times Now's managing director Vineet Jain, accusing Shivshankar of defaming her by presenting her as "Rhea lobby" (supporter of the actor Rhea Chakraborty), on his India Upfront show.

 Mamata Banerjee's nephew and Member of Parliament, Lok Sabha, Abhishek Banerjee lodged a case against Shivshankar for allegedly telecasting a 'defamatory' audiotape about him on Times Now news channel.

+Books

+Modi And India: 2024 and the Battle for Bharat.